NuevoFoundation/workshops/content/english/useless-box/learning-concepts.md

 ## How do we make a "useless" box?
 Let's learn some basic concepts first!

 ### What will power the box?
 Batteries!
 A battery is a chemical pump for electrons!
-There is a pair of chemical reactions that pump electrons from [anode](https://en.wikipedia.org/wiki/Anode) (negative end of the battery) to [cathode](https://en.wikipedia.org/wiki/Cathode) (positive end of the battery).
+There is a pair of chemical reactions that pump electrons from the [anode](https://en.wikipedia.org/wiki/Anode) (negative end of the battery) to the [cathode](https://en.wikipedia.org/wiki/Cathode) (positive end of the battery).

 The battery **voltage** is the potential energy given to electrons as a result of this pump.